christophscheuch/website/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a PhD candidate at the Vienna Graduate School of Finance.
 My research focuses on the economics of technological innovations in the financial industry.
-I recently released a paper that shows how blockchain-based settlement may introduce limits to arbitrage in cross-market trading.
+I recently released a paper that shows how blockchain-based settlement introduces limits to arbitrage in cross-market trading.
 In another paper, I analyze how consumers react to the availability of overdraft facilities through mobile banking apps.
 I currently investigate the potential of crowdfunding mechanisms to elicit demand information and improve the screening of viable projects.

 Before starting my PhD studies, I was a research assistant in the field of labor economics at the [Institute for Advanced Studies](https://www.ihs.ac.at/de/) and an intern at [Ithuba Capital](https://www.ithubacapital.com/home.html) and the Austrian [Financial Market Authority](https://www.fma.gv.at/).